 What have you learned during your time off?

 I learned how to adapt to new challenges and prioritize effectively.
 For example, I managed a volunteer project at the local library, where I organized a community reading program.
-This experience honed my organizational and leadership skills, which I’m eager to bring to this role.
+This honed my organizational and leadership skills, which I’m eager to bring to this role.

 Why should we hire you despite the gap in your employment?